DARPA-ASKEM/program-milestones/12-month-milestone/README.md

-This folder contains MITRE's hackathon and evaluation scenario and supplementary materials, for the 12-month program milestone.
+This folder contains MITRE's hackathon and evaluation scenarios and supplementary materials, for the 12-month program milestone.

 <h3 align=center>Release statement for any code provided by MITRE:</h3>
 <br>